U.S. military plane crashes in Afghanistan, kills 10

 The crew of five U.S. military servicemembers were among the dead, along with another five passengers, civilians who were contracted employees of the U.S.-led international force, the spokesman said.

-The incident took place at around midnight at Jalalabad airport in Afghanistan.
+The incident took place at around midnight (1930 GMT on Thursday) at Jalalabad airport in Afghanistan.
+(Reporting by Phil Stewart; Editing by Sandra Maler)